thomasreinecke/git-playbook/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification, also build the search index
 npm run build

+# build the search index only
+npm run build-search

 # build for production and view the bundle analyzer report
 npm run build --report